randreag/AYX-MCP-Wrapper/README.md

 **Configuration Options:**
 - `command`: The uvx executable to use
 - `args`: Command line arguments for the MCP server
-- `env`: Environment variables for Alteryx Server authentication
+- `env`: Environment variables for Server authentication

 **Transport Options:**
 - `stdio`: Standard input/output (recommended for Claude Desktop)